w-okada/voice-changer/README_en.md

 # Terms of Use

-Regarding the Real-time Voice Changer Tsukuyomi-chan, we prohibit the following uses in accordance with the terms of use of the Tsukuyomi-chan Corpus.
+In accordance with the Tsukuyomi-chan Corpus Terms of Use for the Tsukuyomi-chan Real-time Voice Changer, the use of the converted voice for the following purposes is prohibited.

 - Criticizing or attacking individuals (the definition of "criticizing or attacking" is based on the Tsukuyomi-chan character license).